dandoore/danscstuff/README.md

 # Dan's SAM Coupé C programming stuff

-Subtitled 'Adventures in Cross Compiling' - trying to get my old SAM C programs working in Z88DK
+Subtitled 'Adventures in Cross Compiling' - trying to get my old SAM C programs working in Z88DK and some new ones too!

 Projects completed: